 Then there’ll be a SPECIAL (secret) GUEST.
 (Secret because he hasn’t confirmed yet and so he might be even secreter..or different….)

 SO….do join us Saturday 12th December 6-8pm (ONO) on Zoom for the Bridgwater & West Somerset Labour Party PARTY Party.

 (and send us your pieces of music in advance NOT on the night)

 The long awaited Labour Party NEC results have just been released.
 The crucial CLP section sees 5 of the 6 leftist Grassroots Labour slate elected and 3 of the 6 Rightist ‘Labour to Win’ slate on the new NEC.
 Centrist Ann Black from ‘Open Labour’ makes up the 9.
 None of the independents were successful.
 Turnout was 27%, but 19% in the youth section.

-Selection meetings will be held on Zoom and secret ballot online will be available.
+Selection meetings will be held on Zoom.

 Ballots for this year’s elections to the Labour Party’s National Executive Committee (NEC) are now out and voting will continue until 12th November with results being announced on the 13th.
 As well as the nine members representing Constituency Labour Parties (CLPs) members will also be able to vote for the position of Treasurer, whilst members under the age of 27 will be able to vote for the Youth Member Representative, and for the first time disabled members will be voting for their own representative too.
 The NEC is the governing body of the Labour Party, overseeing the overall direction of the party and the policy-making process.
 It sets strategic objectives on an annual basis and meets regularly to review the work of the party.
 The successful candidates will work alongside Keir Starmer and Angela Rayner, helping to make sure the Party is in the best shape to win the 2024 General Election.